At Impeachment Trial, Chief Justice Roberts May Have More Prestige Than Power

 "And I said to him, 'Chief, what can I do to make you less grumpy?'
 And he said, 'Well, I love cookies-and-cream ice cream ... and chocolate chip cookies.' " After that, whenever there was a break, Ziglar would trigger the call for ice cream and cookies, and it seemed to work.

 Not enough, though, to deal with the boredom of those unplanned breaks.
-On one occasion, Ziglar found the chief, with his three clerks, sitting in shirtsleeves in the ornate gilded room assigned to them during the trial, and they were playing poker.
+On one occasion, Ziglar found the chief, with his three clerks, sitting in shirtsleeves in the ornate gilded room assigned to them during the trial.
+They were playing poker.

 "I looked at him and smiled," recalls Ziglar.
 "You may not know this," Ziglar gently told the chief justice, "but I'm also the chief law enforcement officer in the Senate," and gambling is illegal here.